throw-away-qq/recbole_to_production/README.md

 I hope this is helpful to someone.

-## Best Practices
+## Few Considerations/Best Practises
-Model Evaluation Mode: Always set the model to evaluation mode (model.eval()) before inference.
+1. Model Evaluation Mode: Always set the model to evaluation mode (model.eval()) before inference.
-Gradient Computation: Disable gradient computation during inference using torch.no_grad() to optimize performance and resource usage.
+2. Gradient Computation: Disable gradient computation during inference using torch.no_grad() to optimize performance and resource usage.
-Save dataset: we need some crucial paramters so ensure cloudpickle is saved as mentioned above during training and placed at relevant location while serving
+3. Dataset Preservation: Save crucial parameters using cloudpickle during training and place them in the relevant location while serving.
+4. Error Handling: Implement robust error handling and logging for production scenarios.

 ## Contributing